Bank of America poaches UBS Asia's Gore in hiring tug-of-war-sources

 The traffic between the banks has not all been one-way, with Bank of America losing top Europe dealmaker Andrea Orcel to UBS in March.
 Orcel joined UBS as co-head of its investment bank.

-Gore replaces David Killingback, whom Bank of America named in an internal memo as recently as January 11 as its new Asia Pacific ex-Japan M&A head.
-Killingback was based in Australia at the time of the announcement, and his promotion followed the bank's laying off of M&A co-head Michael Cho on January 9th.
+The hiring of Gore raises the question of what becomes of David Killingback, whom Bank of America named in an internal memo as recently as January as its new Asia Pacific ex-Japan M&A head, the role that Gore is now taking up.

-Killingback will remain in Australia after electing not to relocate to Hong Kong with his family, according to a source with knowledge of the matter who did not want to be named because the bank has not officially announced the arrangements.

-Killingback will stay in Australia covering the consumer, media and retail sectors, the source said.
+Bank of America did not immediately return calls for comment on this issue.

 Gore headed UBS's financial sponsors coverage in Asia from 2007 to April 2009, when he took over as Asia M&A head to replace the promoted Matthew Hanning.